UCL/rsd-engineeringcourse/session10/03testing.md

 * mocking and debugging
 * test-driven development.

-Our exercise was to apply this new knowledge to implement and test a Monte-Carlo algorithm.

 ### The Monte-Carlo exercise

+The exercise was to apply our new knowledge to implement and test a Monte-Carlo algorithm.
 We are looking for:

 * Tidy, well-commented code with consistent syntax (e.g. [PEP8](https://www.python.org/dev/peps/pep-0008/))
 * Sensible set of tests